kartgoel/HydraDocumentation/docs/userInterface/libraryFE.rst

 E
 ~~~~~~~~~~~~~

-This gives information about the trained model, like number of images used to train the AI model.
+This shows additional information about the trained model, like the number of images used to train the AI model.

 F
 ~~~~~~~~~~

-A user with access can edit these values depending on how confident they wan the AI model to in order to alert the user of a certain plot.
+A user with access can edit these values depending on how confident they want the AI model to be in order to alert the user of a certain plot.
+In this case, user 'tbritton' has set the minumum confidence for a plot the AI labeled 'Bad' to 0.65 in order for it to be verified.